~ Leviticus 27:14-Numbers 1:54 ~ Mark 11:1-26 ~ Psalm 46:1-11 ~ Proverbs 10:23

 Proverbs - Today in Proverbs chapter 10 verse 23 we read: “Doing wrong is fun for a fool, while wise conduct is a pleasure to the wise.”
 This is one of those convicting Proverbs for me, as I have found myself on both sides of this coin.
 In my past, I’ve had fun in doing wrong.
 And in recent years I have found wise conduct to be a pleasure.
 As I’ve walked along the Way of following Jesus, I do know that I’m spending more time than ever enjoying wise conduct – thanks to the grace of God.
 However, this Proverb still makes me really examine how I am living my life today.
 Have I really stopped finding pleasure in doing wrong?
 Are there still some subtle ways perhaps that I am having fun doing wrong?
 Am I still acting foolishly at times?
 How about you?
 How does this Proverb speak to you?
 Have you found yourself on both sides of this coin?
 What does wise conduct look like to you in your life today?
 Will you seek to live a life of wise conduct?
 I believe we cannot live this life of wise conduct solely on our strength.
 Will you pray unceasingly to God the Father, Jesus and the Holy Spirit to give you the grace and strength to live a life of wise conduct?

-Worship Video: Based on my Psalm 46 reflections above, here's Steve Green in 1987 singing an incredible acapella version of Martin Luther's "A Mighty Fortress is our God:"
+Worship God: Based on my Psalm 46 reflections above, here's Steve Green singing an incredible version of Martin Luther's "A Mighty Fortress is our God:"

 Is God your mighty fortress?
 Click here and be strengthened!